 When you’re satisfied with your site's design, you can start creating and publishing multimedia post types.
-Featuring photos, GIFs, links, chat dialogue, audio files, and video in your content makes it 40 times more likely to be shared on social networks.
+Featuring photos, GIFs, links, chat dialogue, audio files, and video in your content makes it more engaging, memorable, and shareable.

 Since other users can easily like, reply, and reblog your posts on their Tumblr as well as their other social accounts, right from their dashboard, this is an excellent platform for engaging and fostering an online community.

 There are restrictions on the site that can frustrate users.
 For example, you can only schedule (or "queue") 50 posts in a day, which might limit your ability to plan and execute a long-term content strategy.
-You can also only upload videos under 100MB and in MP4 format and only track 20 tags at a time.
+You can also only upload videos under 500MB and only track 20 tags at a time.
 Furthermore, your site can be suspended at any time if you’re found in violation of Tumblr’s community guidelines.